TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/vpns2s-sendingnotifymessageinvalidkepayload.md

 productPesIds=""
 cloudEnvironments="Public"
 />

 # Microsoft Azure has detected an IPsec/IKE Diffie-Hellman (DH) group mismatch on your VPN connection
 <!--issueDescription-->
 We have identified that your VPN connection, **<!--$TunnelName-->[TunnelName]<!--/$TunnelName-->**, is disconnected because of mismatch of the IKE Diffie-Hellman (DH) group setting between your on-premises VPN device and your Azure VPN gateway.
-You can ignore this warning if the VPN tunnel is connected and working as it could recover automatically during the subsequent IKE negotiation.
+You can ignore this warning if the VPN tunnel is connected and working, as it could recover automatically during the subsequent IKE negotiation.

-## Recommended steps
+## Recommended Steps

-1. Verify the IPsec/IKE algorithms and parameters, specifically the Diffie-Hellman group setting, configured on your VPN device match the policies supported by the Azure VPN gateways as listed [here](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpn-devices#ipsec)
+1. Verify the IPsec/IKE algorithms and parameters, specifically the Diffie-Hellman group setting, configured on your VPN device match the policies supported by the [Azure VPN gateways](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpn-devices#ipsec)

-2. If there is no matching policy that works with your VPN device, or you require a specific Diffie-Hellman group due to compliance requirements, configure a custom policy on the connection as described in this [document](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-ipsecikepolicy-rm-powershell)
+2. If there is no matching policy that works with your VPN device, or you require a specific Diffie-Hellman group due to compliance requirements, configure a [custom policy on the connection](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-ipsecikepolicy-rm-powershell)

-## Recommended documents
+## Recommended Documents

 * [Supported IPsec/IKE algorithms and policies on Azure VPN gateways](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpn-devices#ipsec)
 * [About cryptographic requirements](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-compliance-crypto)